fylobc/fylobc.github.io/_parts/Part_1.md

 <h2>Is this it?</h2>

 <p>This is a starting point for thinking about Bitcoin's value, based on how it's used today.
-If it becomes more widely adopted, and if the appropriate technical advances are nade, it could have other uses, especially as a digital currency.
-This would change what sets its value, but even if this doesn't happen, Bitcoin has value for many of the same reasons as gold does.</p>
+If it becomes more widely adopted, and if the appropriate technical advances are made, it could have other uses, especially as a digital currency.
+In this case we would have to re-think what sets its value, but for now it's best to think of Bitcoin as a kind of digital gold, whose value can be understood from the equation above.</p>